Get multiple custom offers at once

 For many first-time homebuyers, coming up with a down payment is difficult.
 Maybe you’re saving up to start a family or you’ve got student loans eating into your income.

 If you don’t have that down payment yet, you’re not alone.
 According to the December 2016 Realtors Confidence Index Survey Report, 81% of first-time homebuyers buy with less than 20% down.

-If you’re ready to buy a home now and found a competitive mortgage rate, first-time homebuyer grants and programs are available to help complete the process.
+If you’re ready to buy a home now, and you’ve found a competitive mortgage rate, first-time homebuyer grants and programs are available to help complete the process.
 Here are six programs that can help you get into a home without a huge down payment.

 1. HUD’s Good Neighbor Next Door